Delaware Route 273: History

 DE 273 was designated to run from the Maryland border west of Newark east to US 13 and US 40 in Hares Corner by 1936, roughly following its current alignment.
 In Newark, the route ran concurrent with DE 2.
 By 1952, US 40 was realigned to use the Delaware Memorial Bridge to cross the Delaware River, and DE 273 was extended east along the former alignment of US 40 on Frenchtown Road, Delaware Street, and Ferry Cut Off Street to end at present-day DE 9 at 6th Street in New Castle.
 In 1956, DE 2 and DE 273 were routed onto the one-way pair of Delaware Avenue eastbound and Main Street westbound in downtown Newark following an eastward extension of Delaware Avenue to the intersection between DE 2 and DE 273 east of the city.

 By 1984, DE 9 was realigned to follow DE 273 east of the DE 141 intersection.
 DE 273 was realigned to bypass Christiana a year later, having previously followed Main Street through the community.
 DE 2 was routed to bypass Newark and DE 2 Bus. became concurrent with DE 273 through Newark by 1990.
 In 1997, DE 273 was moved to its current alignment in the Ogletown area, eliminating a short concurrency with DE 4 and involving the construction of an interchange with that route.
 The former alignment of DE 273 through Ogletown is known as Ogletown Road.
 The concurrent DE 2 Bus. designation was eliminated in 2013 as part of simplifying the route numbers in Newark.
 By 2015, DE 273 signage was cut back to its current eastern terminus, removing the concurrency with DE 9.

 On March 15, 2021, a construction project began that will improve the interchange between DE 273 and I-95 by realigning ramps and widening DE 273 through the interchange.
+Construction on this interchange improvement is planned to be completed in 2023.